ilya-koyfman/Obsidian-Ilya/Slipbox Notes/Workplace Extraction.md

 # Options

 Below are the available options that we can use to export data from Workplace, as well as the type of data to extract from Workplace.
-* Please note, Admins can't export data for users without setting up
+* Please note, Admins can't export data for users without impersonation.
+Admin exports would require writing API calls to do the same objective.

 ## Download Options